lxsol/git-basics-quiz/README.md

 (X)True
 ( )False

-?: Which of the following commands will stage your entire directory and every directory inside your current directory?
+?: Which of the following commands will stage your entire directory and every non-empty directory inside your current directory?

 ( )`git status all`
 (X)`git add .`